 If you shoot an image with a fast shutter speed under a light source such as fluorescent light, the blinking of the light source causes flicker and the image may be vertically unevenly exposed.
 If continuous shooting is used under these conditions, uneven exposures or colors across the images may result.
 With anti-flicker shooting, the camera detects the frequency of the light source’s blinking and takes the picture when the flicker’s effect on the exposure or color is minimal.

-External speedlite control: Using this menu item, you can adjust flash power.
-The Flash Control option also enables you to customizeas well as control an external flash head.
+Using this menu item, you can adjust flash power.
+The Flash Control option also enables you to customize as well as control the built-in flash head.

 - Flash firing: Normally, this option is set to Enable.
 If you want to disable the flash, you can choose Disable instead.

 - E-TTL II meter: This option enables you to switch from the default flash metering approach, called Evaluative.
 In this mode, the camera exposes the background using ambient light when possible and then sets the flash power to serve as fill light on the subject.
 If you instead select the Average option, the flash is used as the primary light source, meaning that the flash power is set to expose the entire scene without relying on ambient light.
 Typically, this results in a more powerful (and possibly harsh) flash lighting and dark backgrounds.